 Congratulations on the birth of your baby.
-This information has been produced to help support you with breastfeeding your baby.
-You have been given this information because your baby is not yet breastfeeding effectively.
-As well as helping you with expressing we will support you to maximise your breast milk and help your baby and you to achieve effective breastfeeding.
+This leaflet has been produced to help support you with breastfeeding your baby.

+You have been given this leaflet because your baby is not yet breastfeeding effectively.
+As well as helping you with expressing, we will support you to maximise your breast milk.
+This can help you to achieve effective breastfeeding.

+This leaflet includes information on:

+- expressing breast milk

+- · storing breast milk

-This leaflet includes information on expressing breast milk, storing breast milk, and ways your breast milk can be given to your baby.
+- how your breast milk can be given to your baby.

-If after reading it you have any concerns or need further explanation, please discuss this with a member of the healthcare team caring for you and your baby.
+If you have any questions, please talk to a member of the healthcare team caring for you and your baby.